Orange Beach, Alabama

 Orange Beach is a resort city in Baldwin County, Alabama, United States.
-As of the 2020 Census, the population was 8,095.
+The population was 8,095 at the 2020 census.
+According to 2023 census estimates, the city is estimated to have a population of 8,534.

 Geography

-Orange Beach is located along the Gulf of Mexico, and is the easternmost community on Alabama's Gulf Coast, with Florida's Perdido Key bordering it to the east.
+Orange Beach is located on Perdido Key along the Gulf of Mexico, and is the easternmost community on Alabama's Gulf Coast, with the community of Perdido Key, Florida bordering it to the east.
 The city of Gulf Shores is to the west.